vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 In the Generative Models lecture, we talked about 'goodness of fit' of a model to some data.
 Parametric models using a fixed finite number of parameters may end up with a poor matching between the complexity of the model and the data.
 Non-parametric approaches fit a single model which adapts it's complexity based on the data given instead of having the complexity of the model given as a parameter, and risk overfitting.
 Our fundamental goal is to find good models for natural language sentence structure.
 As we have argued, no finite set of sentences is a good model for natural languages like English.
 The flexibility of this class of models, where the number of parameters is itself considered a random variable, makes bayesian non-parametrics a good choice for our problem.

 One option for defining infinite-dimensional priors over parameters is the Dirichlet Process (DP).
 This process defines a prior on parameters for a multinomial distribution with an infinite number of (mostly unused) possible outcomes.
+The DP is a stochastic process defining a distributions over distributions.
+That is, each draw from a DP is is itself a probability distribution.
+The Dirichlet Process is the best known example of a *non-parametric distribution*.
+The term *non-parametric* refers to statistical models whose size or complexity can grow with the data, rather than being specified in advance.

 ## Formal Description of the Dirichlet Process